-For locations, that do not experience a lot of rain, and snowy winters, a pergola is going to work well enough.
+For locations that do not experience a lot of rain and snowy winters, a pergola will work well enough.

 34. Pergola works better with canopy

-If your roof of choice is pergola equip it with canopy to receive more coverage.
-If your area experience a lot of rain consider acrylic glass.
+If your roof of choice is a pergola, equip it with a canopy to receive more coverage.
+If your area experience a lot of rain, consider acrylic glass.

 Pergola can add a lot of style to an outdoor area, especially when it’s covered with plants and string lights.

 The gazebo is a luxurious solution that works best with satellite outdoor kitchens.